Willo Perron

 WP

 And it’s fucking great.
-It’s hard work, it’s tough, you have to deal with really difficult people, but I also believe in difficult people.
-It’s a wild adventure, and you’re lucky to even be in the room..
-You can be strategic, work hard, make yourself more adaptable—but there are brilliant people who are destitute.
-We could have been born in a war-torn country.
-You manufacture your luck, but even then you could plant a million seeds and none of them grow.
+It’s hard work, it’s tough, you have to deal with really difficult people—but I believe in difficult people.
+It’s a wild adventure, and you’re lucky to even be in the room.
+You can be strategic, work hard, make yourself adaptable—but there are brilliant people who are destitute.
+You could just as easily have been born in a war-torn country.
+You can manufacture your own luck, and still plant a million seeds and watch none of them grow.
 So you appreciate that you’re not owed anything.

 EO

-From the public eye, your job can seem unclear.
-Obviously it’s incredibly difficult and requires so many different skills to collaborate and communicate at your level.
-But what is it about your job that people might not think about?
+From the outside, your role can seem ambiguous.
+It’s obviously difficult and demands so many different skills to collaborate and communicate at your level.
+But what’s the part people don’t usually consider?

 WP

-Maybe this is bigger than just my job, but everything is a gray area.
-People want absolutes—political absolutes, religious absolutes, moral absolutes.
-They want clear answers.
-But the reality is we’re floating in a spectrum of grays: warm gray, beige gray, cool gray..
+Maybe it’s bigger than my role, but everything is a gray area.
+People want absolutes—political, religious, moral.
+They want definitive answers.
+But the truth is, we exist in gradients: warm gray, beige gray, cool gray.
 What people used to call “multidisciplinary” was really just me refusing to wear a label.
+The hardest part of this work is that everyone wants you to take the prize.
+It’s sitting right there on the table—just take it.
+But once you do, you become defined by it.

 EO